sandeshkalantre/random-numerical-experiments/README.md

 # random-numerical-experiments
-This repository is a storehouse of interesting numerical experiments in physics and beyond.
+This repository is a storehouse of interesting (some well known) numerical experiments in physics and beyond.

 ## Moire-one-dim
 March 2018